Selwyn-Mukw/C-Users-mukwe-Desktop-ST10465950_Selwyn-Mukwevho-WEDE5020w-POE/README.md

  (Accessed: 28 September 2025).

 Part 3 of POE

+-Create main js page that will car r y all the JS code .
--Rectify the issue of non responsiveness on different screens, 2025/11/12
+-Rectify the issue of non responsiveness on different screens 2025/11/12

 "# C-Users-mukwe-Desktop-ST10465950_Selwyn-Mukwevho-WEDE5020w-POE"